 - Engineers shall perform services only in areas of their competence.

-I see the well understood problem definition process go by the wayside every day in my practice.
-Otherwise competent people ignore regulatory requirements and standards, getting caught with their pants down in some very embarrassing, frustrating and expensive ways.
+I see the well-understood problem definition process go by the wayside daily in my practice.
+Otherwise, competent people ignore regulatory requirements and standards, getting caught with their pants down in embarrassing, frustrating and expensive ways.

 In my view, the design process for a product starts with understanding what the thing is supposed to do.
 This is the user requirement.
 But wait, there’s more!
-Next you need to understand the technical requirements for the product, and this includes the regulatory and safety requirements.
+Next, you need to understand the product’s technical requirements, including the regulatory and safety requirements.
 Only once these things are well understood can the design process begin.
-Understanding these requirements at the beginning of the process saves time, money, and stress for all those concerned.
-Taking the time to understand ALL of the requirements before the detailed design process starts is critical to success.
+Understanding these requirements at the beginning of the process saves all concerned time, money, and stress.
+Taking the time to understand ALL requirements before the detailed design process starts is critical to success.

-So why is it that so many otherwise very competent people blow it completely and miss out on the regulatory and safety elements in defining the design problem?
+So why do so many otherwise very competent people blow it completely and miss out on the regulatory and safety elements in defining the design problem?
 I wish I knew.
 What I do know is this:

 This is how you, too, can become Instantly Incompetent.

 © 2012 – 2022, Compliance inSight Consulting Inc.